" Blue light emitted from digital screens and lights suppresses the melatonin secretion in our body."

 Looking at a digital screen for a long period of time may cause eye strain due to fatigue or dry eyes.
 A study published in the British Journal of Ophthalmology suggested that the proportion of people in high-income countries who suffer from eye impairment is on the rise.
 Whether or not this has anything to do with the increased exposure to blue light emitted from digital devices is still a question to be answered.

-As an anti-ageing scientist, I often work in front of the digital screens on and off for as long as 14 hours per day.
+As an anti-ageing scientist, I often work in front of the digital screens on and off for as long as 14 hours a day.
 It can be very tiring for the eyes.
 If you work in front of computer all day, rest your eyes frequently to reduce the risk for eye strain.
 The skin around the eyes is much thinner and more fragile than those on the other parts of your face and body.
 It is lacking of sebaceous glands, collagen and elastin fibres; hence, it is prone to dryness and environmental damage.
 To protect the skin around the eyes from premature signs of ageing, apply Bio-Collagen Ageless Cream to the skin around the eyes every morning and evening.
 This ultra firming and lifting cream has been formulated with niacinamide, ferulic acid, caffeine and centella asiatica plant extract to diminish dark circles, puffiness, wrinkles and other signs of ageing.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.